 CONFIDENTIALITY AGREEMENT

-This Confidentiality Agreement (“Agreement”) is entered into by and between Entergy Power Generation Corporation, a corporation organized under the laws of the state of Delaware with offices at Parkwood Two Building, 10055 Grogan’s Mill Road, The Woodlands, Texas 77380 (“Entergy”), and Enron North America, Corporation, a corporation organized under the laws of the state of _______ with offices at (“Enron”).
-Entergy and Enron are hereinafter sometimes referred to individually as a “Party” and collectively as the “Parties”.
+This Confidentiality Agreement (“Agreement”) is entered into by and between Entergy Power Generation Corporation, a corporation organized under the laws of the state of Delaware with offices at Parkwood Two Building, 10055 Grogan’s Mill Road, The Woodlands, Texas 77380 (“Entergy”), and Enron North America, Corp., a corporation organized under the laws of the state of Delaware with offices 1400 Smith Street, Houston, Texas 77002 at (“ENA”).
+Entergy and ENA are hereinafter sometimes referred to individually as a “Party” and collectively as the “Parties”.

-WHEREAS, the Parties desire to discuss (the “Discussions”) the potential acquisition by Enron of all of Entergy’s interest in Highland Energy Company (the “Transaction”); and
+WHEREAS, the Parties desire to discuss (the “Discussions”) the potential acquisition by ENA of all of Entergy’s interest in Highland Energy Company (the “Transaction”); and

 WHEREAS, the Parties desire to enter into this Agreement to set forth their mutual understanding with respect to the confidentiality of information that the Parties may deliver to each other in connection with the Discussions.